-Factbox - Reviews for films in main competition at Cannes 2013
+FACTBOX - Reviews for films in main competition at Cannes 2013

 Stars: Bruce Dern, Will Forte.
 Synopsis: An aging alcoholic father heads to Nebraska to claim a million dollar prize he claims to have won, accompanied by his estranged son.

-- LA VIE D'ADELE (Blue is the Warmest Colour) by Abdellatif Kechiche, France
+- LA VIE D'ADELE (Blue is the Warmest Color) by Abdellatif Kechiche, France

 Stars: Lea Seydoux, Adele Exarchopoulos, Salim Kechikouche.
 Synopsis: A love story between a 15-year-old girl named Adele and sensual blue-haired girl who initially visits her in dreams.